TheSeaCook/tape2esxdos/README.md

 configurations it may not be possible.
 If you get `M RAMTOP no good (NNNNN)`, please do `CLEAR NNNNN` (recommended value for `NNNNN` is `45055`).
 You may force dot command to use BASIC WORKSPACE only, supply "`-w`" command line argument.
-NOTE: code expects buffer in the uncontended memory, so WORKSPACE should have at least 16384+80 bytes above 0x8000.
+NOTE: unless "`-l`" argument was used, code expects buffer in the uncontended memory, so WORKSPACE should have at least 16384+80 bytes above 0x8000.
+If you absolutely sure the buffer can be placed in the lower/contended RAM, use "`-l`" flag.
+Buffer size can be adjusted with "`-bNNNN`" argument.
+Buffer size cannot be smaller than 1024 bytes and greater than 16384 bytes.
+Normally you do not need to use `-l`/`-w`/`-b` flags, unless you need to preserve existing BASIC code and machine code/whatever you have above RAMTOP.

 "Turbo" builds (the ones for the classic hardware) will detect overlocked CPUs and report it as